pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 Follow these steps to create a Docker image you can use to install or upgrade Pega Platform.

-1. From your PowerShell running with Administrator privileges, ensure you are logged into your DockerHub account:
+1. From your PowerShell running with administrator privileges, ensure you are logged into your DockerHub account:

 `$ docker login -u \<username\> -p \<username-password\>`